 What is Account-Based Marketing (ABM)?

-Account-based marketing (ABM), also known as key-account targeting or ABM Marketing, is a strategic marketing approach, that treats an account (which may be at an individual, company, vertical or cluster level) as a market of one.
+Account-based marketing (ABM) is a strategic marketing approach that treats an account (an individual, company or vertical) as a market of one.
 ABM is highly personalised, and combines insight-driven marketing with sales, to increase awareness, develop relationships and drive growth within specific high-value, high-propensity accounts.

 ABM 'flips the funnel' to treat each customer as a market of one, rather than targeting a wider persona demographic, as inbound and other, traditional lead gen strategies do.
 Often described as 'fishing with spears' rather than 'fishing with nets' depending on your ABM starting point, a campaign will begin with a selection of target company accounts (or industry verticals), then work to expand relationships and buy-in with key stakeholders and decision makers within that account or industry.